jwillage/Trees/rmd/Accuracy/Accuracy.md

 }
 ```

-A `getSegments` function is broken out to find all the nearest segments to a given point.
+The `getSegments` function is broken out to find all the nearest segments to a given point.
 The code to grab the beginning and ending coordinates for a segment is streamlined in an sapply statement.
-The complete lines are disgarded, as can be seen by the absence of column 9 in the final statement.
+The complete lines are discarded, as can be seen by the absence of column 9 in the final statement.

 Another small function, `getStreet` helps with code reuse.